CynthiaTuData/grammy-awards/README.md

 `white nominee chance of winning` = `# of white winners`/`# of total white nominations (winners+nominees)`

+For more about the analysis process, check out `grammy-step2-analysis.ipynb`.
 ## Findings
 *Learn more about the findings here: [The Grammy Awards’ Diversity Problem, in Numbers](https://xinyitu.github.io/grammys/)*
 ![Screen Shot 2023-02-19 at 5 39 04 PM](https://user-images.githubusercontent.com/116761432/219979510-63f89e96-0feb-493d-a2ec-f6b5beeb76fe.png)